nicklockwood/SwiftFormat/README.md

 1. Choose a file or directory that you want to apply the changes to.

-2. Make sure that you have committed all your changes to that code safely in git (or whatever source control system you use.
-If you don't use source control, rethink your life choices).
+2. Make sure that you have committed all your changes to that code safely in git (or whatever source control system you use).

 3. (Optional) In Terminal, type `swiftformat --inferoptions "/path/to/your/code/"`.
 This will suggest a set of formatting options to use that match your existing project style (but you are free to ignore these and use the defaults, or your own settings if you prefer).